DataDog/application-security-reference-examples/ssrf/README.md

 ```
 docker compose --file docker-compose.ssrf.yaml up --build
 ```
+It should take a few minutes for the website to build and then run the attack.
 When done testing, don't forget to stop the container.

 ## Interpreting Results
+You should be able to see the traces imediately, but it may take a few minutes for all the results to populate.

 ### View the Vulnerability Explorer
 - https://app.datadoghq.com/security/appsec/vm